Exaii2/by-gen-pack-1/README.md

 Created on the basis of Curtis Holts 'Official'-content pack file inside said plugin.
 Uses a slightly modified setup in geometry nodes, mostly similiar to Curtis' original surface effects.

-Current Issues:
+Current Issue(s):
 - Might create a unused duplicate collection for the effect.
 This additional collection can be deleted safely.
 Debug pending.

 Thanks:
-- Thanks to Curtis for creating BY-GEN, and to all the additional creators involved in the project.
+- Thanks to Curtis Holt for creating BY-GEN and to all the additional creators involved in the project.